pavittar95/pavittar95/README.md

 ### Hi there 👋
 ### My name is Pavittar singh

 I am a front-end developer with an experience of building applications using the MEAN/MERN stack.
 The possibility of converting an idea to an actual entity, is what excites me the most about software development, and it serves as a motivation.
-You can check my <a href="https://pavittarsingh.tk" target="blank" >Portfolio</a>.

 <span align="center">
 <a href="mailto:singh.pavittar95@gmail.com"><img src="https://img.techpowerup.org/200715/gmail-1.png" /></a>&nbsp;